 LGBTQIA+ Community and Mental Health

-People in the LGBTQIA+ community can face unique mental health challenges.
-LifeStance Health does not discriminate against members of the LGBTQIA+ community or their families.
+Individuals in the LGBTQIA+ community can face unique mental health challenges.
+LifeStance does not discriminate against members of the LGBTQIA+ community or their families.

 Is Treatment Available In My State?The LGBTQIA+ Community and Mental Health

-In addition to high rates of mental health disorders, some members of the LGBTQIA+ community live with mental health conditions that are specific to the community.
-LifeStance Health provides safe, effective, and inclusive care for people with these disorders.
+In addition to high rates of mental health conditions in general, some members of the LGBTQIA+ community live with mental health conditions that are specific to the community.
+LifeStance aims to provide safe, effective, and inclusive care for these individuals.

 What is Gender Dysphoria?